 With the business potentially at an important milestone, we thought we'd take a closer look at Bloom Energy Corporation's (NYSE:BE) future prospects.
 Bloom Energy Corporation designs, manufactures, and sells solid-oxide fuel cell systems for on-site power generation in the United States, Japan, China, India, and the Republic of Korea.
-On 31 December 2020, the US$4.0b market-cap company posted a loss of US$158m for its most recent financial year.
+With the latest financial year loss of US$158m and a trailing-twelve-month loss of US$118m, the US$3.4b market-cap company alleviated its loss by moving closer towards its target of breakeven.
 Many investors are wondering about the rate at which Bloom Energy will turn a profit, with the big question being “when will the company breakeven?”
-In this article, we will touch on the expectations for the company's growth and when analysts expect it to become profitable.
+We've put together a brief outline of industry analyst expectations for the company, its year of breakeven and its implied growth rate.

-Consensus from 10 of the American Electrical analysts is that Bloom Energy is on the verge of breakeven.
-They anticipate the company to incur a final loss in 2021, before generating positive profits of US$133k in 2022.
-The company is therefore projected to breakeven just over a year from now.
+Consensus from 15 of the American Electrical analysts is that Bloom Energy is on the verge of breakeven.
+They anticipate the company to incur a final loss in 2022, before generating positive profits of US$49m in 2023.
+Therefore, the company is expected to breakeven roughly 2 years from now.
 What rate will the company have to grow year-on-year in order to breakeven on this date?
-Using a line of best fit, we calculated an average annual growth rate of 66%, which is rather optimistic!
+Using a line of best fit, we calculated an average annual growth rate of 73%, which signals high confidence from analysts.
 If this rate turns out to be too aggressive, the company may become profitable much later than analysts predict.

-Given this is a high-level overview, we won’t go into details of Bloom Energy's upcoming projects, however, take into account that generally a high growth rate is not out of the ordinary, particularly when a company is in a period of investment.
+Underlying developments driving Bloom Energy's growth isn’t the focus of this broad overview, but, keep in mind that generally a high growth rate is not out of the ordinary, particularly when a company is in a period of investment.

 Before we wrap up, there’s one issue worth mentioning.
 Bloom Energy currently has a debt-to-equity ratio of over 2x.
-Typically, debt shouldn’t exceed 40% of your equity, which in this case, the company has significantly overshot.
-A higher level of debt requires more stringent capital management which increases the risk around investing in the loss-making company.
+Typically, debt shouldn’t exceed 40% of your equity, and the company has considerably exceeded this.
+Note that a higher debt obligation increases the risk in investing in the loss-making company.

-This article is not intended to be a comprehensive analysis on Bloom Energy, so if you are interested in understanding the company at a deeper level, take a look at Bloom Energy's company page on Simply Wall St. We've also put together a list of relevant aspects you should further examine:
+This article is not intended to be a comprehensive analysis on Bloom Energy, so if you are interested in understanding the company at a deeper level, take a look at Bloom Energy's company page on Simply Wall St. We've also compiled a list of relevant factors you should further research: